There

 be

-content with not knowing a bird's identity rather than risk disturbing
+with not knowing a bird's identity rather than risk

-it at its nest or inducing a sleeping dirunal bird to fly at night.
+it at its nest or inducing a sleeping diurnal bird to

 - to